alcmrt/ExchangeGame/README.md

 ### Using Postman

-1. **Import the Collection:** Import the provided Postman collection file to test the API endpoints.
+1. **Import the Collection:**

+   - Import the provided Postman collection file to test the API endpoints.
+   - You can find the collection under resources.

 2. **Set Environment Variables:** Ensure the Postman environment is configured with the correct base URL and other necessary variables.